AdSense policy FAQs

 Please don't use AdSense on apps since it is a clear violation.
 Also please be sure not to violate the following policies when using AdMob.
 The following policies should be considered for apps that work as browsers, or apps that try to frame external pages: AdMob and AdSense ads can't be shown on the same screen.
 Publishers are not permitted to place Google ads on pages that frame content from other pages without permission from the owners of those pages.
 For more details about AdMob policy, refer to the AdMob Help Center.

 Your earnings may include deductions for various reasons.
 Google may adjust your earnings if it detects invalid click activity in your account or ad implementations that are not in compliance with AdSense policy.
 We encourage you to review the policy and traffic quality guidelines to learn more.Why were my earnings deducted?

 Part 5: Appeals and violation reporting

-You can use the Can’t see my ads troubleshooter to help you troubleshoot common issues on your site.
+You can use the Can’t see my ads troubleshooter to help you troubleshoot common issues on your page or site.